-- The Company Announced the 2023 updated Mineral Resource Estimate for the Marimaca Project (the "2023 MRE") in May 2023 outlining Measured and Indicated Resources of 200.3mt at 0.45% CuT for 900kt of contained copper and Inferred Resources of 37.3mt at 0.38% CuT for 141kt of contained copper; - 86% of the Marimaca Oxide Deposit's ("MOD"s) total resource tonnes now contained in the Measured and Indicated categories which significantly de-risks the Marimaca ore body ahead of the planned DFS; - Announced a C\$20 million strategic equity investment from Mitsubishi Corporation ("Mitsubishi") (the "Strategic Investment") to fund the advancement and acceleration of the development of the Marimaca Copper Project.
+- The Company Announced the 2023 updated Mineral Resource Estimate for the Marimaca Project (the "2023 MRE") in May 2023 outlining Measured and Indicated Resources of 200.3mt at 0.45% CuT for 900kt of contained copper and Inferred Resources of 37.3mt at 0.38% CuT for 141kt of contained copper; - 86% of the Marimaca Oxide Deposit's ("MOD"s) total resource tonnes now contained in the Measured and Indicated categories which significantly de-risks the Marimaca ore body ahead of the planned Definitive Feasibility Study ("DFS"); - The Company announced a C\$20 million strategic equity investment from Mitsubishi Corporation ("Mitsubishi") (the "Strategic Investment") to fund the advancement and acceleration of the development of the Marimaca Copper Project.
 Mitsubishi is a major investor in the Latin American copper industry with a portfolio of existing investments including Escondida, Los Pelambres, Antamina, Los Bronces and Quellaveco.
-This Strategic Investment closed on July 11, 2023; - Planned and executed the condemnation and geohydrological drill program for the DFS 9 drill holes have been completed to date with assays and analysis pending and to be announced to market in due course; - Completed the four-drill hole exploration program to test the extension of sulphide mineralization below the MOD - all four holes intersected the extension of the upper oxide and mixed/enriched copper mineralization at the MOD and, deeper, similar alteration assemblages to those observed in sulphide drill hole MAD-22 (released December 2022) with intersections of lower grade sulphide mineralization observed (announced on July 27, 2023); - Commenced Phase 6 metallurgical work with a focus on developing the final industrial process design criteria to be used in the Definitive Feasibility Study ("DFS") which is expected to commence during H2 2023; - Commenced development of detailed geo-metallurgical model incorporating all geological, mineralogical and metallurgical information to underpin operating assumptions in the DFS; - Progressed technical baseline studies to support the Project permitting application, which includes chemical and physical stability studies, flora and fauna studies, and hydrology/hydrogeology studies; - Continued to de-risk the preferred site layout for the DFS, including an ongoing condemnation drilling program, taking into account technical and environmental factors; - Completion of second annual independent review on the Company's ESG performance assessment, increasing its score from BB to BBB.
+This Strategic Investment closed on July 11, 2023; - Completed the four-drill hole exploration program to test the extension of sulphide mineralization below the MOD - all four holes intersected the extension of the upper oxide and mixed/enriched copper mineralization at the MOD and, deeper, similar alteration assemblages to those observed in sulphide drill hole MAD-22 (released December 2022) with intersections of lower grade sulphide mineralization observed (announced on July 27, 2023); - Finalized Phase 6 metallurgical work with a focus on developing the final industrial process design criteria to be used in the Definitive Feasibility Study ("DFS").
+The results of this work program were released on November 6, 2023. - A confirmatory Phase of metallurgy, Phase 7, has been designed and scheduled and will provide final inputs for the DFS, including use of seawater from the same source as noted in the water supply option agreement announced in November 2022 - Commenced development of detailed geo-metallurgical model incorporating all geological, mineralogical and metallurgical information to underpin operating assumptions in the DFS; - Progressed technical baseline studies to support the Project permitting application, which includes chemical and physical stability studies, flora and fauna studies, and hydrology/hydrogeology studies;